-Mitigation: Action/Control Responsibility Timeframe Mitigation: Action/Control The contractor's camp will be indicated by and to landowner management and the ECO on the site.
-The final location of the contractor's camp will be authorized by the ECO and landowner.
+Mitigation: Action/Control Responsibility Timeframe The contractor's camp will be indicated by and to Developer / Construction landowner management and the ECO on the site.
+The Contractor phase final location of the contractor's camp will be authorized by the ECO and landowner.
 Contractor laydown areas and stockpiles to be established outside of the 100m Zone of Regulation implemented around the water courses and wetlands.
-Vehicles to be serviced at the contractor laydown area and all re-fuelling is to take place outside of all relevant Developer / Timeframe Construction phase and all re-fuelling is to take place outside of all relevant zones of regulation
+Vehicles to be serviced at the contractor laydown area and all re-fuelling is to take place outside of all relevant zones of regulation